Water in Meat & Poultry

 Leaner Beef Contains More Water

-Hotline callers sometimes comment that today's beef contains more water and also doesn't taste the same as in the past.
+Hotline callers sometimes comment that today's beef contains more water and that it doesn't taste the same as in the past.
 One reason for this is that today's animals are bred to be leaner.
-Meat from these animals is naturally leaner and contains more water.
-The fat in meat contributes to flavor, so a leaner cut will taste different than a fattier cut.
-Some of these leaner cuts are enhanced with a flavor solution.
+Meat from leaner animals contains more water.
+The fat in meat contributes to flavor, so a leaner cut with less fat will taste different than a fattier cut.
+To compensate for less flavor, some of these leaner cuts are prepared with an added flavor solution.

 Natural Products

-All raw single ingredient meat and poultry qualify as "natural."
-However, certain products labeled as natural may also contain a flavoring solution provided the solution contains ingredients that are minimally processed and not artificial; e.g., natural flavoring.
+All raw single ingredient meat and poultry qualify as “natural.”
+However, certain products labeled as natural may also contain a flavoring solution provided the solution contains ingredients that are minimally processed and not considered artificial; e.g., natural flavoring.
 The amount of solution added to products bearing natural claims is not limited.
-All products claiming to be natural should be accompanied by a brief statement which explains what is meant by the term "natural."
+All products claiming to be natural should be accompanied by a brief statement which explains what is meant by the term “natural”, for example, “minimally processed, no artificial ingredients.”

 Freezing Meat and Poultry